 This course provides an introduction to the practical application of various geophysical techniques (gravity, magnetics, electrical, electro-magnetics, seismics, or GPR).
-Geophysical surveys are used for site characterization in assessment of hazard mitigation, anthropological, environmental and civil engineering studies, and resource exploration.
-Students will plan, acquire, process and interpret geophysical field surveys.
-Three on campus instruction days including four field days.
+Geophysical surveys are used for site characterization in assessment of hazard mitigation, anthropological, environmental, and civil engineering studies, and resource exploration.
+Students will plan, acquire, process, and interpret geophysical field surveys.